mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 It shows:

-* three key parts of an individual user's thinking tool
+* Content Pipeline: the three principal components of an individual Editor's thinking tool
-* how it can Follow ATmosphere and other information sources (left) and be Followed by others (top right)
+* how a Hub can Follow ATmosphere and other information sources (*Who I Follow*, left) and be Followed by others (*Who Follows Me*, top right)
-* that the user can invite Trusted Friends into the thinking tool to collaborate (centre top), as I invited Peter and Aram to work on this proposal
+* that the user can invite Trusted Friends into the thinking tool to collaborate (*My Friends*, centre top)
-* that the user can publish selected notes from the thinking tool directly to a variety of ATmosphere personal publishing apps
-* how conversations about that post can appear both on the user's app (eg blog comments) and elsewhere (eg Bluesky posts about a Whitewind blogpost)
+* (*Personal ATProto apps*, centre right): that the user can publish selected notes from the thinking tool directly to a variety of ATmosphere apps, and how conversations about that content can spread across multiple apps (eg Bluesky conversations about a Whitewind blogpost)
-* how that content is then "remixed" by other ATmosphere apps, the outputs of which can in turn be followed by the original user
+* how that content is then "remixed" by other ATmosphere apps (*Community ATProto apps*,  right) , the outputs of which can in turn be followed by the original user

 It doesn't show AI services supporting users in their thinking tool, but no one image can capture all the possibilities, and no one project should attempt to build everything.